felipeochoa/rjsx-mode/README.md

 Please submit any bugs or feature requests on the GitHub tracker.

-**Note**: This mode does not add any indentation improvements to the one built into `js-mode`.
-Please report all identation bugs there
+**Indentation bugs**: This mode does not add any indentation improvements to the one built into `js-mode`.
+Please try reproducing any indentation bugs with `js2-jsx-mode` and report them using `M-x report-emacs-bug`.

 ## License